JMPerez/spotify-web-api-js-poc/README.md

 # spotify-web-api-js-poc

-This is a proof of concept for aa universal JS wrapper for the Spotify Web API
+This is a proof of concept for a universal JS wrapper for the Spotify Web API.

 ## Why